marc-micatka/marc-micatka.github.io/_posts/2020-07-08-washington.md

 The first four miles of the trail were a slow inclined approach to Colchuck Lake, a beautiful lake at the foot of Aasgard Pass and Dragontail Peak.
 We made really good time through this first section then picked around the lake, through a boulder field and up the notorious Aasgard Pass - 1500 feet of gain in about half a mile.
 It's a staircase of loose dirt and pebbles and if you get there too late in the day, it's sunny the entire way up.
 We pushed to the top and enjoyed 6 amazing miles of flat hiking though the high elevation alpine lakes - still mostly frozen over.
 The trail was half snow, but it was a well traveled path through the maze of lakes.

 Once you get through the lakes, the last 6-8 miles was a descent back through the woods, mostly uneventful and our feet were growing increasingly sore.
-We finalyl stumbled out just under 11 hours after starting.
+We finally stumbled out just under 11 hours after starting.
 <figure class = "half">
     <a href="/assets/images/washington/enchantments2.jpg"><img src="/assets/images/washington/enchantments2.jpg"></a>
     <a href="/assets/images/washington/enchantments3.jpg">